tudang88/105-binary-tree-from-preoder-inorder/README.md

 # leetcode - medium
-# 105 binary tree from preorder and post order
+# 105 binary tree from preorder and inorder

 Given two integer arrays preorder and inorder where preorder is the preorder traversal of a binary tree and inorder is the inorder traversal of the same tree, construct and return the binary tree.